Jalgaon, Ahmadnagar

 Jalgaon is a village in Rahata taluka of Ahmednagar district in Indian state of Maharashtra.

 Demographics

-As per 2011 census, population of Jalgaon is 3508 of which 1800 are male and 1708 are female.
+As per the 2011 census, the population of Jalgaon is 3508, of which 1800 are males and 1708 are females.

 Transport

 Road

 Jalgaon is connected to Puntamba, Chitali and Wakadi by village road.

 Rail

 Chitali and Puntamba are the nearest railway station to the village.

 Air

 Shirdi Airport is nearest airport the village.